Talk to a Lawyer

 Arraignment: Getting to Court

-People who have been arrested—particularly those who haven’t bailed out of jail or been released on their own recognizance—want to know when they’ll get in front of a judge.
+People who have been arrested—particularly those who haven’t bailed out of jail or been released on their own recognizance—want to know when they’ll get in front of a judge for their arraignment.

 Defendants who believe the case against them is very weak often ask whether it's possible to negotiate a dismissal before the arraignment.

-In Florida, if the authorities arrest and hold a suspect in custody, they must bring him or her to court within 24 hours of the arrest.
+In Florida, if the authorities arrest and hold a suspect in custody, they must bring them to court within 24 hours of the arrest for a first appearance.

-At some point in the early stages of criminal proceedings, whether at the first court appearance or a subsequent arr
+At some point in the early stages of criminal proceedings, whether at the first court appearance or a later arraignment, judges ask defendants how they choose to plead.

 Almost inevitably, at some point in criminal proceedings, a defendant will have to enter a plea.